Future Car Technology: What's In Store?

 Other automakers like GM believe software will become an integral part of the vehicles.
 This shift is already happening with Onstar, which GM plans to include it in all its cars.
 The combination of this advanced technology and a design to match it could eliminate the need for certain service work.

 Gasoline will be a thing of the past, replaced, more than likely, by hydrogen.
 The most plentiful and readily available element in the planet delivers superior fuel efficiency and no air pollution.
-The first hydrogen fuel cell vehicles are almost ready to hit the market, which manufacturers predict will be no later than 2010.
+Although Hydrogen-powered vehicles are now in existence (and are being tested on European public roads as we speak) it will still take countless hours of research and innovation to come up with a safe, dependable, and reliable Hydrogen system for the modern car.

 All these capabilities will come with wireless connectivity, aerodynamic designs and intelligent technology.
 Now, if only they could fly...